Re-labeling ImageNet: from Single to Multi-Labels, from Global to Localized Labels: Experiments

 \section{Experiments}

 We present various experiments where we apply our labeling and training schemes for localized multi-label training.
-We first show the effectiveness of \ours on ImageNet classification with various network architectures and evaluation metrics, including the recently proposed multi-label evaluation metrics (Section~\ref{sec:exp_imagenet_cls}).
+We first show the effectiveness of \ours on ImageNet classification with various network architectures and evaluation metrics, including the recently proposed multi-label evaluation metrics and robustness benchmarks (Section~\ref{sec:exp_imagenet_cls}).
 Next, we show the transfer-learning performances for models trained with \ours when they are fine-tuned for object detection, instance segmentation, and fine-grained classification tasks (Section~\ref{sec:exp_transfer}).
 We show that \ours improves the performances also for models on COCO multi-label classification tasks (Section~\ref{sec:exp_multilabel_cls}).
-All experiments were implemented and evaluated on NAVER Smart Machine Learning (NSML)~\cite{nsml} platform with PyTorch~\cite{paszke2017automatic}.
 The re-labeled ImageNet training set, pre-trained weights, and the source code are availalble at \url{https://github.com/naver-ai/relabel_imagenet}.